jarturomora/node-lab/docs/Instructions/automating.md

 Save the file with `ctrl + o` and exit with `ctrl + x`

-Now let's copy our draft file to the permissioned location where services are located on our system.
+Now, let's copy our draft file to the permissioned location where services are located on our system:

 ```
 sudo cp ~/preview/scripts/node.service /etc/systemd/system/
 ```

-We also need to ensure the service file has the appropriate permissions
+We also need to ensure the service file has the appropriate permissions:

 ```
 sudo chmod 0644 /etc/systemd/system/node.service
 ```

-Next, we need to reload the daemon so our system sees our new service file
+Next, we need to reload the daemon so our system sees our new service file:

 ```
 sudo systemctl daemon-reload